Trainees may enrol in training courses of Employees Retraining Board (ERB) or the YETP with the assistance of their case managers.

 - Youth Training Courses

-In general, eligible trainees can enrol in different courses arranged by ERB subject to relevant rules and regulations, e.g. trainees are required to meet the entry requirements such as age and academic qualification, trainees are not allowed to enrol in more than a certain number of specific special projects within one year, etc.
+In general, eligible trainees can enrol in different courses arranged by ERB subject to relevant rules and regulations, e.g. trainees are required to meet the entry requirements such as age and academic qualification, trainees should take note of the restrictions on application and enrolment of training courses, etc.

 Trainees enrolled on ERB courses with the assistance of case managers will be exempted from attending admission interview of the training bodies but are still required to meet the relevant entry requirements for the courses.

 Please visit the website of ERB for details of training courses, application guidelines as well as relevant rules and regulations, which are subject to latest announcement of ERB.

 Subject to different service needs, YETP will arrange pre-employment training courses for special employment projects or specific service targets with a view to enhancing vocational skills of the trainees, cultivating positive work attitude and preparing them for entering the employment market.

 - the Project for Tradesman Trainees ‒ co-organised with the Office of the Director of Apprenticeship of the Vocational Training Council to encourage employers to employ youth as apprentices;

 - the e-Learning Support Scheme ‒ to provide training and job opportunities as e-Learning Support Officer in schools;